Kingsley Okechukwu

 The corrupt military leaders who steal funds allocated to fight insurgency in the country are the country's second set of beneficiaries.
 According to the Centre for Democracy and Development, military leaders in Nigeria have embezzled 15 billion dollars, or more than ten trillion naira, of the money entrusted to them for security as of December 2021.
 Since 2010, the National Assembly has had reasons to summon military leaders for questioning, and the media has run scandalous headlines about leaders, including the majority of chiefs of army staff.

-While no one has been convicted or prosecuted for embezzling these funds, the fact that Nigeria is still bedeviled by corruption and insecurity despite these funds lends credence to these allegations.
+While no one has been convicted or prosecuted for embezzling these funds, the fact that Nigeria is still bedevilled by corruption and insecurity despite these funds lends credence to these allegations.
 Indeed, even if only one-third of this 15 billion dollars was truly stolen, Nigeria has suffered greatly from security corruption, and it is safe to assume that those who benefit from this racket would be sorry to see Nigeria enjoy peace.

 Politicians who appreciate insecurity for its political purpose are another group of people who benefit from it in Nigeria.
 A politician may want insecurity to persist because it distracts from his failures to govern effectively; he may want insecurity to persist as evidence of the opposing parties' incompetence; a politician may be sympathetic to the cause of insecurity because it allows him to play the victim card and beat up sentiments among his people, with the ultimate promise being to push his people to believe that voting against an outsider who cannot protect them is a matter of survival.